Before you leave...

 by Matteo Thun and Luca Colombo at MTLC.

 It demonstrates our company values: beauty, sustainability and well-being.

-Sustainability is also sought in everyday life: the restaurant's organic waste is repurposed for the garden using a dehydrator.
-Catering only uses reusable materials, and there are charging stations for electric vehicles in the parking lots
+This conscious energy policy is expressed through the integration of communication and control systems in order to minimize energy consumption and the use of artificial lighting.
+Furthermore, the energy needs of the offices are met by 100% certified renewable sources, such as photovoltaic panels, a solar thermal system and a geothermal system.
+Sustainability is also sought in everyday life: the restaurant's organic waste is repurposed into food for the garden using a dehydrator.
+Catering only uses reusable materials and there are charging stations for electric vehicles in the parking lots.

 The complex is designed to express maximum architectural transparency and allow views of green spaces from every working area.
 The green areas of the Davines Village have been designed by del Buono Gazerwitz landscape architecture.
 The stylistic definition of the interiors, done by interior designer Monica Signani, was born from the desire to combine the values of participation and sharing with aesthetic enhancement.
 The welcoming and personalized spaces, far from a traditional "corporate" image, refer to living spaces, where formal and aesthetic choices are reconciled with functional needs.